robinrob/rsmithio/_posts/2015-05-24-rss-feed-reader.md

 ---
 layout:     post
-title:      "RSS Reader Script"
+title:      RSS Reader Script
-subtitle:   "Short Ruby script to open RSS links using terminal interface"
+subtitle:   Short Ruby script to open RSS links using terminal interface
 date:       2015-05-24
-type:       "Blog Post"
+type:       Blog Post
 ---

 I wanted a quick, lightweight way to browse and open articles from RSS feeds from within the terminal.
 I wrote a short